10 Minute Quickstart Guide

 Themes can be purchased online securely from the ThemeFlood website 24/7.
 Once your payment has been successfully taken (and only once payment has been received) you will get emailed a payment receipt and a personal link to download your theme.
 If you do not receive the email, carefully check your spam or junk mail folders.

 It's strongly recommended that you keep a record of the purchase details (e.g. name, email and date).
-If you need a new download link reissued at some time in the future, you'll need to provide the purchase details as a form of 'proof of purchase'.
-If you loose these purchase details, you will need to buy the theme again.
-You can easily keep a record of RapidWeaver addon purchases using a variety of techniques or software (like 1Password or LastPass).
+In some countries, this is a legal requirement.
+You can easily keep a record of RapidWeaver addon purchases using a variety of techniques or software (like Apple Keychain, 1Password or LastPass).

-For theme purchases made after 1st January 2015, you can login to your secure Paddle Locker to re-download themes at any time.
+For theme purchases made after 1st January 2015, you can login to your secure Paddle Locker to re-download themes and invoices at any time.

 Downloading and installing a theme